 We went back at the urologist and told him that the method didn’t work because Pieter sabotaged the bedwetting alarm.
 It was only then that we learned the most important part of getting dry: training and support, central to the bedwetting alarm method.
 We, as parents, had to get out of bed at night too to walk Pieter to the toilet, to immediately change his sheets and help him put on a new pair of briefs.
 From the moment we started helping Pieter at night things went a lot better.
 He was completely dry within a few weeks.

 I would have liked to have known all that sooner.
 I would’ve liked to be taken by the hand when I bought the bedwetting alarm.
 I would liked to have had insight into what happened with our Pieter at night.
 Fortunately, we still had the desired result after “learning by doing”!

-Would you like to write a Dryly guest blog too?
-Please contact us!
+Would you like to write a Dryly® guest blog for us?
+Get in touch with us!